mzkhan2000/COLAB/README.md

 It covers the advanced feature of the data cleaning process in Pandas Python.

-Enlarge Jupyter Notebook screen: 0:42
-Data type and Conversions:-  1:40
+Data type and Conversions

-.astype() function:-  4:05
+.astype() function

-Check  columns of specific datatype:- 8:27 to_numeric() function:- 10:30
+Check  columns of specific datatype

+to_numeric() function

-Difference between .astype(int) and to_numeric() function:- 11:40
+Difference between .astype(int) and to_numeric() function

-Check data if string and int:- 13:02
+Check data if string and int

-Handle string in the numeric field:- 17:20 fillna(): 18:20 to_datetime(): 20:03
+Handle string in the numeric field

+fillna()

+to_datetime()

-Handle string in date field:- 21:45
+Handle string in date field

-Convert to different date format:- 22:40 start with, end with contains:- 27:12 swap and repeat:- 27:55
+Convert to different date format

+start with, end with contains

+swap and repeat

-Concat , merge data frame:- 29:20
+Concat , merge data frame

-Lookup data frame:- 40:02
+Lookup data frame

-Transpose:- 42:40
-Melt:- 42:50
-Pivort:- 51: 05
-Unstack:- 54:50
-Stack:- 57:00
+Transpose

+Melt

+Pivort

+Unstack

+Stack